aoacse/docker/README.md

     ```
 3. Start a test request

-## Configure Kabana
+## Configure Kibana
-1. Log in to Kabana
+1. Log in to Kibana
 2. Create an index called
 ```logs_index
 ```
 3. select timestamp.
 If you cannot see the timestamp, press "refresh fields".
-Important: You have ti send some requests before you can create the index.
+Important: You have to send some requests before you can create the index.

 ### URLs:
 1. Admin Zero ESB: http://kafka1:8080/esb0/admin